 Roberta: So it’s talk.
 People are going to talk.

 Ryan: I think so.
 I think there’s going to be talk since there’s some examples.
-So it’s going to be combinatory of conversation and music is my expectation.
+So it’s going to be combination of conversation and music is my expectation.
 I’m not sure.
 But November 13th, you can find out for yourself.

-And H and H Books is, we love supporting bookstores.
+And H and H Books is…we love supporting bookstores.
 We mentioned Uncle Bobbie’s.
 It’s a great place.
 H and H books, support books, support local books.
 And so that’s coming up November 13th at H and H. So those are my three for the week.

 I don’t know when it is.
-Mm-Hmm.
-We can track that down and put that date and time and et cetera in there too.
-She does a really good workshop.
-She’s very accommodating and it’s more like a tutorial one-on-one, not her standing in front and saying, now do this.
+(That actually took place Sunday, Nov.
+3 at H+H) Michelle does a really good workshop.
+She’s very accommodating, and it’s more like a tutorial one-on-one, not her standing in front and saying, now do this.
 Now do that.
-It was like, here, let me help you.
+It was like, here, let me help you, let me show you.
+Shout out to Michelle.

 Roberta: and at the end, I made something that I’m not unhappy with.
+I like it, you know what I mean?

 Ryan: Yeah.
 That’s funny.
 Yeah.
 The birthday party was a lot of fun.
 That cake did not last.